 Directions

-1. Heat the olive oil in a skillet over medium heat.
-Add the diced onions and bell peppers.
-Sauté until they become tender, about 3-5 minutes.
+1. Warm olive oil in a skillet on medium heat .
+Add onions and peppers and sauté until soft , about 3–5 minutes .

 Tips for Perfect Quesadillas